Matilde Landeta: Career

-In 1931, her brother, Eduardo Landeta, began his career as an actor when he got hired to play a secondary character on a film directed by Arcady Boytler.
+In 1931, her brother, Eduardo Landeta, began his career as an actor when he got hired to play a secondary character in a film directed by Arcady Boytler.
 Matilde's love for film kept her coming back to visit her brother on set.
 During one of her visits, Miguel Zacarias offered her a job as a make-up artist.
-However, he saw that she was eager for more.
 In 1932, Miguel decided to give Matilde a chance as script supervisor.
-Due to her gender, she had to prove that she was capable to do the job when applying for the position of assistant director.
+Due to her gender, she had to prove that she was capable of doing the job when applying for the position of assistant director.
 She was forced to reach out to the Sindicato de Trabajadores de la Produccion Cinematografica in order to get the job.

-The struggle for Matilde Landeta to become a director was an arduous task that included union opposition and financial problems.
-At the time, women were rarely allowed to work in departments outside of makeup or wardrobe, but Matilde had an edge that allowed her to become a script supervisor- she could speak English.
+The struggle for Landeta to become a director was an arduous task that included union opposition and financial problems.
+At the time, women were rarely allowed to work in departments outside of makeup or wardrobe, but she had an edge that allowed her to become a script supervisor- she could speak English.
 In 1945 she became an assistant director and worked with some of the best directors of the time.
 These included Emilio Fernández, Julio Bracho, and Roberto Gavaldón.
 Her exclusive contract with Films Mundiales during Mexico's Golden Age of Cinema allowed her to learn all aspects of film making by working on some of the most well known films of the time.

 Directing demanded a sense of authority, according to Landeta, so she believed the natural progression toward directing was to become an assistant director.
 In order to do this, she had to confront the union of assistant directors who argued that being an assistant director was no job for a woman.
 She sought to find a legitimate reason stating her inability to become an assistant director, so she approached the Secretary of Labor.
 She was never given a reason why she couldn't become an A.D.